 Chaker Alhadhur – Comoros (2022)

-Comoros were making their first appearance at the Africa Cup of Nations in January and, against the odds, made it through to the last 16 as one of the best third-placed teams – finishing above Ghana in their group thanks to a 3-2 win in their final game.
-Considered one of the minnows of the tournament, a lot of neutrals were routing for Comoros and that only increased when they were preparing for their knockout tie with hosts Cameroon.
+Comoros were making their first appearance at the Africa Cup of Nations in 2022.
+Against the odds, made it through to the last 16 as one of the best third-placed teams, finishing above Ghana in their group thanks to a 3-2 win in their final game.
+Considered one of the minnows of the tournament, a lot of neutrals were routing for Comoros.
+And that only increased when they were preparing for their knockout tie with hosts Cameroon.

-But it had not been a good tournament for Comoros’ goalkeepers as Salim Ben Boina was injured in their second group stage match against Morocco, and his fellow shot-stoppers Ali Ahamada and Moyadh Ousseni tested positive for covid.
-Some squads had drafted four goalkeepers to avoid such an occurrence but Comoros didn’t have a fourth, and picked left-back Chaker Alhadhur to start between the sticks.
+But it had not been a good tournament for Comoros’ goalkeepers.
+Salim Ben Boina was injured in their second group stage match against Morocco, and his fellow shot-stoppers Ali Ahamada and Moyadh Ousseni tested positive for Covid.
+Some squads had drafted four goalkeepers to avoid such an occurrence.
+But Comoros didn’t have a fourth, and picked left-back Chaker Alhadhur to start between the sticks.

 John O’Shea – Manchester United (2007)

-The former Manchester United defender took his place in goal after Edwin van der Sar was injured late on in an away league game at White Hart Lane against Tottenham Hotspur.
+Manchester United defender John O’Shea took his place in goal after Edwin van der Sar was injured late on in an away league game against Tottenham Hotspur.

-He even made a fantastic one-on-one save to ensure United kept a clean sheet, and they eventually won the match 4-0.
+He even made a fantastic one-on-one save to ensure Man Utd kept a clean sheet, and they eventually won the match 4-0.

 John Terry – Chelsea (2006)